 Located on the equator between Colombia and Peru on the Pacific side of South America, Ecuador is one of the most biodiverse countries in the world.
-The Galapagos Islands, The Andes (Sierra or Highlands, Amazon Rainforest, and the Pacific Coastline are 4 diverse and unique regions within our country.
-Ecuador is perfect for adventure lovers, thrill seekers, and the more laid-back type who enjoy soaking up the sun on one of Ecuador's many pristine beaches.
+The Andes, Amazon Rainforest, Highlands and Galapagos Islands are 4 diverse and unique regions within our country.
+Ecuador is perfect for adventure lovers, thrill seekers, and the more laid-back type who enjoy soaking up the sun on one of Ecuador’s many pristine beaches.

 Ecuador has 4 diverse and unique regions: The Andes, Amazon Rainforest, Highlands and Galapagos Islands.